Learning Outcomes

 What triggers capital gains tax?

 CGT is triggered when a chargeable person disposes of a chargeable asset.
-Disposal includes sales, gifts, exchanges, and certain transfers on death (although special rules apply to death and inheritance tax).
+Disposal includes sales, gifts, exchanges, part disposals, and certain insurance-related realisations.
+Market value is substituted for the actual consideration when assets are gifted or sold at undervalue, and when transactions occur between connected persons.

 Key Term: disposal